codecentric/helm-charts/charts/keycloak/README.md

 #### KUBE_PING Service Discovery

-Recent versions of Keycloak include a new Kuberntes Native [KUBE_PING](https://github.com/jgroups-extras/jgroups-kubernetes) service discovery protocol.
-This requires a little more configuration than DNS_PING but it is not difficult through the Helm Chart.
+Recent versions of Keycloak include a new Kubernetes native [KUBE_PING](https://github.com/jgroups-extras/jgroups-kubernetes) service discovery protocol.
+This requires a little more configuration than DNS_PING but can easily be achieved with the Helm chart.

 As with DNS_PING some environment variables must be configured as follows: